duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-database-first.md

 ## 4. Reading & Writing Data

-Now that we have a model it?s time to use it to access some data.
+Now that we have a model it's time to use it to access some data.
 The classes we are going to use to access data are being automatically generated for you based on the EDMX file.

 *This screen shot is from Visual Studio 2012, if you are using Visual Studio 2010 the BloggingModel.tt and BloggingModel.Context.tt files will be directly under your project rather than nested under the EDMX file.*